ricardogarfe/redmine_wysiwyg_textile/README.md

 Installation
 ------------

-1. Copy the plugin directory into the vendor/plugins directory (make sure the name is redmine_wysiwyg_textile)
+1. Copy the plugin directory into the plugins directory (make sure the name is redmine_wysiwyg_textile)
 2. Start Redmine
 3. Change text formatting (Administration > Settings > General > Text formatting) to "textile wysiwyg"